 PNWU provides tutorial services for students who desire additional educational assistance.
 Priority for these services is given to students who have been identified as requiring such educational assistance.
 PNWU encourages students to establish informal study groups and/or find study partners.
+The

-The Director of Student Success coordinates a formal tutoring and recitation program.
+Director of Student Success coordinates a formal tutoring and recitation program.
 With assistance and recommendations from the faculty, peer tutors and recitation leaders are identified and made available to students who need help.
 The tutoring program provides the student with the opportunity to be assigned a near-peer or peer tutor at no cost for one hour/week/subject.
-Students may contact the Director of Student Success to apply for tutoring services.
+Students may apply for tutoring services by submitting a Tutoring Services Request Students may contact the Director of Student Success with any questions regarding tutoring services